Back to the Drawing Board:

 Detailed information about the Call for Abstracts can be found in Themes and Sessions.

-GWC 2026 will organized three competitions for Early Career Researchers (ECRs).
+Pan-GLASS 2026 will organized two competitions for Early Career Researchers (ECRs).
 You are deemed an ECR if you are an undergraduate or postgraduate (Masters/PhD) student or a scientist who has received his or her highest degree (BSc, MSc, or PhD) within the past six years.
 If parental leave fell in this period, up to one year of parental leave time may be added per child, up to a maximum of four years.

 Registration